omoreno20/Project-1/README.md

 - _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+E.g., install Docker; download image; etc:
 - Increase amount of virtual memory to 262144
 - Proceed to install docker.io
 - Then install pip3 and the rest of python3